 For a 10,000mAh powerbank – 3.7 X 10,000 / 5 = 7,400 mAh

 So a 3.7V 10,000 mAh powerbank really only supplies 7,400 mAh at the 5V USB connection.
 So straight out of the box is a 23% reduction in the stated mAh.
-This is not the actual experienced level as there is also conversion loss.
+This is not the actual level as there is also conversion loss.

 What is conversion loss?

 As you use your powerbank the circuit inside that converts 3.7V to 5V USB uses some energy and also creates heat.
 During this conversion, you lose some extra mAh.
-There is a wide range in conversion efficiency and most brands don’t state the losses, Xiaomi has prized themselves on their conversion efficiency chips which are up to 98% efficient, meaning you only loose 2% off your battery power in the conversion.
+There is a wide range in conversion efficiency and most brands don’t state the losses, Xiaomi has prized themselves on their conversion efficiency chips which are up to 98% efficient, meaning you only lose 2% off your battery power in the conversion.
 Some others can consume as much as 10% during conversion.

 Why don’t they just state the actual output?